pgpkg/pgpkg/docs/pages/manual.md

 The easiest way to run `pgpkg` is:

-    pgpkg .
+    pgpkg deploy .

 this will search for a `pgpkg.toml` file in the current and parent directories, and perform a database migration from that point.

-By default, `pgpkg` performs a "dry run" and does not commit database changes.
+`pgpkg deploy` will modify your database.
+If you want to do a test migration, use `pgpkg try` instead:

-To save your changes, use `--commit`:
+    pgpkg try .

-    pgpkg --commit .
+`pgpkg try` is identical to `pgpkg deploy`, except that the database transaction used to upgrade the database is aborted, meaning that your database is not changed.

-which will tell `pgpkg` to modify your database.
-See [options](#options)
+See [commands](#commands) for more detail.

 ## Database Connection